 Beyer says he is grateful for the “ability to have a lifelong impact on families, businesses, and frankly generations by asking honest and candid questions regarding the ‘what ifs’ in life.
 It’s romantic to talk about wealth accumulation but not always risk management.”
 When approaching client relationships, Beyer says, “I just always ask what they need and how they feel about their current approach to insurance.
 I don’t always provide solutions and ideas immediately.
 I continue by asking more questions.
 It sounds unsophisticated, but we’ve always kept it simplistic.”
 He says, “The same questions still resonate with someone who makes $100,000 a year vs. $1,000,000.
 Asking more and listening more has been the key to our success.”

 Beyer also shares an incredible nugget of wisdom for those at the very start of their careers.
 He says one of the most important lessons he’s learned is the importance of “commitment to consistency.”
 He says, “I watch young advisors looking for an exceptional case or a great prospect, but I’ve learned that if you can have a string of good days, years, and decades of consistency in this business, you’ll have built an amazing business.”

 Beyer has undoubtedly experienced much success throughout his career in this industry, but he says his proudest accomplishment is “my family.
 I have a remarkable wife and five kids.
-This business has afforded me the time to spend raising our kids together and coach them on the field and off.
+This business has afforded me the time to spend raising our kids together and coaching them on the field and off.
 I believe my clients respect that.”
 He says, “I lead with it.
-For example, ‘I can meet with you between a 10:00 or 2:00, because at 3:00 I’ll be coaching on the basketball court or baseball field.’”
-He says, ultimately, “the scorecard for him is “the impact we have on the communities we serve.”
+For example, ‘I can meet with you between 10:00 or 2:00 because at 3:00 I’ll be coaching on the basketball court or baseball field.’”
+He says, ultimately, the scorecard for him is "the impact we have on the communities we serve.”